meerachotai/benchmark_imprinting/README.md

 Other notes: this wrapper script requires a large memory, and depending on the size of your genome, and the number of replicates available it could take very long to run as well - set up jobs/interactive sessions accordingly.

 ### Required Conventions:

+#### FASTQ files
+For this particular step, a specific FASTQ file name is required in order to map the reads correctly.

+* The file name MUST end with the suffix **`cross_replicate.fq`**
+* The address and the prefix of the file names should be placed under the option -f

+**Example:**

+The simulation steps above have the following file for the first (1) replicate, for the replicate cross AxB with the prefix being `$strainA_$strainB_`.
+Adding the file's location to the prefix, the file is called: `$outdir/reads_simul/$strainA_$strainB_AxB_1.fq`.

+Following the above convention, under -f option place: -f `$outdir/reads_simul/$strainA_$strainB_`

+If you followed with the steps 1 and 2, there's no need to use -f at all, it is done for you by default.

 #### For Picard and Gehring's suite
 Some conventions that need to be followed for the program to run correctly: